Former sales representative of Crypto AG

 CEO on 10 March 1993, much against the will of the BND/CIA.

 They felt it would have been better to keep him close.

 On 17 March, Bühler found the phone number is is pocket and rang it.

 The call was answered by Peter Frutiger, the former head of research and

 development at CAG, who had been fired 16 years earlier (to the day),

-The CIA thinks that his wife en Vreni Blumer was behind this,
+The CIA thinks that his wife Vreni Blumer was behind this.

-but there is no evidence for Bühlers claim.
+There is no evidence to support Bühlers claim.
 On the contrary;

 occording to the files, CAG had done everything they could to

 When Frutiger was fired (on 10 March 1977), he had – unknown to BND